 Employee share plans

-Information about GrandVision’s long-term incentive plans (employee share plans) can be found in note 26 to the Consolidated Financial Statements.
+You can find information about GrandVision’s long-term incentive plans (employee share plans) in Note 26 in the Consolidated Financial Statements section.

-Rules governing the appointment and dismissal of members of the Management Board and Supervisory Board and the amendment of the Articles of Association
+Rules governing the appointment and dismissal of Management Board and Supervisory Board members and the amendment of the Articles of Association

-The Management Board possesses the powers which the relevant legislation and Articles of Association have not assigned to the Supervisory Board or the General Meeting.
+The Management Board has the powers which the relevant legislation and Articles of Association have not been assigned to the Supervisory Board or the General Meeting.

 The General Meeting or the Supervisory Board, if so designated by the General Meeting, resolves or decides on the issuance of shares.
 Any share issuance is subject to approval by the Supervisory Board.
-The Supervisory Board is authorized until October 26, 2019 to issue a maximum of 10% of the shares issued at February 5, 2015.
+The Supervisory Board is authorized until 26 October, 2020 to issue a maximum of 10% of the shares issued on 5 February, 2015.

 The Management Board, if so designated by the General Meeting, resolves or decides on the repurchase of shares.
-The Management Board is authorized until October 26, 2019 to repurchase fully paid-up ordinary shares.
-Any repurchase must be limited to the maximum number held by virtue of the law and the Articles of Association (10% of the issued shares at February 5, 2015).
-Their purchase price must be between the nominal value of the ordinary shares and 110% of the opening price of the shares quoted on the Amsterdam stock exchange on the day of repurchase or, in the absence of such an opening price, the last price previously quoted there.
+The Management Board is authorized until 26 October, 2020 to repurchase fully paid-up ordinary shares.
+Any repurchase must be limited to the maximum number held by virtue of the law and the Articles of Association (10% of issued shares on 5 February, 2015).
+Their purchase price must range between the nominal value of the ordinary shares and 110% of the opening price of the shares quoted on the Amsterdam stock exchange on the day of repurchase or, in the absence of such an opening price, the last price previously quoted there.

 Agreements containing change of control provisions

-There are no agreements in place between GrandVision and the Management Board or employees, which provide for a pay-out on termination of their employment as a result of a public offer within the meaning of Section 5:70 of the Financial Supervision Act.
+There are no agreements in place between GrandVision and the Management Board or employees that provide for a pay-out on termination of their employment as a result of a public offer within the meaning of Section 5:70 of the Financial Supervision Act.